Always check for updates on start-up

 Display plug-in icon on node-graph

 When checked, the node graph will be painted using anti-aliasing.
-Unchecking it may increase performances.
+Unchecking it may increase performance.
 Changing this requires a restart of Natron

 Default node color